May 16, 2021 By College Ave Student Loans

 2. Camp Counselor

-Grab your canteen and whistle: Becoming a camp counselor is a classic summer job for college students.
+Grab your canteen and whistle: becoming a camp counselor is a classic summer job for college students.
 There are thousands of summer camps in the U.S. and abroad, and all of them need counselors to help plan activities and organize classes.
 Look for a camp that has the type of activities you enjoy, whether it’s outdoor adventures, silent retreats, or even a comedy camp.
-Requirements may vary by program, and some may require previous experience in working with children and/or CPR certification.
+You may also be able to tutor young children in your major or minor.
+Requirements may vary by program, and some camps may require previous experience working with children and/or a CPR certification.

 How to know it’s the right fit for you: If you enjoy the outdoors, working with kids, and want to develop your leadership skills.

 Depending on where you live, you may have the chance to get a job landscaping.
 You can look to join local companies or start your own summer landscaping business in your neighborhood.
 Landscaping and related work often pay well, but this job can be tough.
 Long hours, heavy lifting, and some dirt under your fingernails are all part of the day-to-day responsibilities of a landscaper.
 But if you want a summer job where you can be outside and work on your own (or a small team), it’s a great option for college students to make some extra money for school.